jncc/catalog/README.md

 In this case Postgres needs to listen on 172.17.0.1 and accept authenticated connections from the 172.17.0.1/16 ip address range before it will work with docker.

-### Work-in-progress - containerizing the database
+## Work-in-progress - containerizing the database

 docker-compose up
 docker exec -it dev_database_1 /bin/bash -c "/setup/setup.sh"

+## Work-in-progress - debugging the API tests

+There is a .vscode/launch.json configuration called `Mocha Tests` for debugging the tests.
+Not used much yet.